Natural selection in compartmentalized environment with reshuffling

 \subsection{Any continuous exponentially majorated $f$}

-In principle, the action of $\rho$ can be extended on complex-valued test functions with values in $\mathbb C$ by a literal repetition of all the constructions outlined in appendix~\ref{generalized-functions}.
-This gives the hope to use the previous result to approximate an arbitrary $f$ by its truncated Fourier series on some large enough interval.
-In this case, all $b_k$ are imaginary and $\psi(b_k t) = \phi(ib_k t)$, where $\phi$ is the characteristic function of $\rho$.
+In principle, the action of $\rho$ can be extended on complex-valued test functions with values in $\mathbb C$ by a literal repetition of all the constructions outlined in Appendix~\ref{generalized-functions}.
+This gives a hope to use the result of the previous section to approximate an arbitrary $f$ by its truncated Fourier series on some large enough interval.
+As any such approximation is a sum of exponentials, the update equation for them can be written in closed form.
+In this case, all $b_k$ (in the notation of the previous section) are imaginary and $\psi(b_k t) = \phi(ib_k t)$, where $\phi$ is the characteristic function of $\rho$.
 However, one cannot, in general, select an interval once and then build approximations to any precision.
 The problem comes from the growing, in general, support of the growing convolution powers $\rho^{*n}$ in $\sigma_x$.